 Upon next sign-in attempt, the user is prompted to redo the initial configuration steps.

-If you're unable to sign in to your account using your Two-Factor Authentication (2FA)token/code, we ask that you reply to your support ticket to grant us permission to reset your two-factor authentication.
+If you're unable to sign in to your account using your Two-Factor Authentication (2FA)token/code, we ask that you reply to your support ticket to confirm your two-factor authentication reset request.
 For your security, the ticket requester email must be the registered administrator on your CrashPlan account.

 If you've submitted your ticket from another email, try again with your administrator email.
 If you don't have access to your administrator email, let us know and we can request other information from you to verify ownership of the account.